sql-machine-learning/elasticdl/docs/designs/ps_design.md

 Since a PS node only has a subset of the whole model, we have to merge these submodels to get final model for serving.

-## Interactions among Master, PS and Worker
-The following events involve interactions among the master and PS:

-* The master starts PS.
-* PS reports submodel version to the master.
-* The master tells PS to save checkpoint.

-### The master starts PS
-When an ElasticDL task starts, `master.main` is responsible for starting PS as a Kubernetes service.
-Through Kubernetes service, we can fix domain name for every PS node.

-After starting PS, `master.main` starts the master servicer and workers, and tells them the domain names of all PS nodes.
-For PS with embedding replicas, every PS node also needs to know the domain name of its replicas.

-### PS reports submodel version to the master

-The master needs to know the model version to decide when to save checkpoint and when to evaluate model.
-PS regularly reports the version of the submodel it possessed to the master.

 ## PS Fault Tolerance

 We support PS falut tolerance by relaunching any failed PS pod and recovering its model parameters.